aubagnacd/NNICE/README.md

 A simple Makefile is provided. *make* will compile the code, generate a test program in the *test* directory and the static library file to link against in the *lib* directory.

 # Test
-If the compilation ends without errors, you'll have an executable called *mainProgram* in the *test* directory.
+If the compilation ends without error, you'll have an executable called *mainProgram* in the *test* directory.
 Its usage is indicated if you execute it without argument.
 Expected results can be found in *test/test_results.dat*.
 NNs are stored in *NNs" directory and input data for each case are hard-coded in *test/data.h* file.

 You can also modify this test program to check if the NN you generated can be read by *NNICE*.
 It is highly recommended to do so before running simulations with *NNICE* in your code.